Menu

 - NEWSPAPERS

-Learn about the history of Jews in Chicago, and the records and resources Jewish researchers can use in search of their Chicago roots.
+Learn about the history of Jews in Chicago, and the records and resources that researchers can use in search of their Chicago roots.

 The Linda Sokol Francis Brookfield Library is located at the intersection of Grand and Park Avenue.
 It has 5 Study Rooms, 3 Meeting Rooms, an Editing Studio, and a Maker Studio.